ubleipzig/marctools/README.md

 marcmap
 -------

-Generate tab separated values of the id, offset and length of the MARC records in a file:
+Generate tab separated values of the id (001), offset and length of the MARC records in a file:

     Usage: ./marcmap [OPTIONS] MARCFILE
       -i=false: ignore marc errors (not recommended)